zowe/vtl-cli/README.md

 ## Releasing

-The new releases are done by Travis CI after new tag is created:
+The new releases are done by Jenkins after new tag is created:

     git tag v0.1.0
     git push --tags